 The Hocking Hills is the perfect 1-hour drive vacation destination for Columbusites.

 The Hocking Hills is a beautiful region full of amazing landscapes, activities, and places to stay.
-Once you’ve taken a look at the best cabins the Hocking Hills has to offer, you’ll be planning your next vacation.
+Once you’ve taken a look at the best cabins, cottages, or cave houses the Hocking Hills has to offer, you’ll be planning your next vacation.

 The Lily Pad

 Snuggle up on 13 acres of gorgeous Hocking Hills scenery.
 The Lily Pad is a modern home with all of the upgrades and amenities you could want.
 Just 2 miles from the Old Man’s Cave entrance, you can spend the whole day hiking then come back to this cozy spot for a glass of wine on the outdoor swing bed or a dip in the hot tub.

 This is a romantic retreat, perfect for a weekend getaway to celebrate an anniversary or other big life occasion.

 Dunlap Hollow is a charming cottage surrounded by a beautiful forest and some impressive sandstone cliffs.
 Having had the opportunity to stay there myself, I can tell you without hesitation that this cottage is amazing.
 There’s tons of hiking on the property, so much so that we didn’t even make it to the park on our visit.

 After hiking up to the stunning overlook at the top of the property, ending the evening in the hot tub was truly superb.
 The cottage was built in the 1920s, but after an extensive remodel, it’s ready to offer you all the comforts of home.
 This cabin has one bedroom and two beds perfect for older kiddos in the loft.